ShwtMhjn/RADio/README.md

 ### Cocoapods ###

-Install Cocoapods if need be.
+Install Cocoapods if only if need be.
+The Pods are checked in so that you are able to run it without installing cocoapods if you don't want to/can't.

 Navigate to the project path on the terminal.
 Then, run...

 `$ gem install cocoapods`